grants for Evanston Cradle to Career partner organizations

 The Evanston Cradle to Career (EC2C) initiative is a collective impact effort to mobilize our community assets to make a lasting difference in the lives of our community's children, youth and families.
 The EC2C partner organizations can submit action plan proposals to fund collaborative efforts.

 A broad and deep group of community organizations and individuals have committed themselves to this bold vision.
 Visit the EC2C website to learn about collective impact and the EC2C equity statement.
-Currently, ECF is coordinating the process of distributing grants to advance EC2C's bold goal of supporting families with young children.
-EC2C partners are invited to submit action plan proposals by September 7 (revised deadline).
-The revised grant period will be October 15, 2018 through December 31, 2019.
+Since 2017, ECF has coordinated the process of distributing grants to advance EC2C's bold goal of supporting families with young children.
+Information about grants for 2020 will be available in fall 2019.

 On behalf of the Evanston Cradle to Career (EC2C) initiative, Evanston Community Foundation invites proposals from EC2C partners that address the initiative’s first shared bold goal: Increase the district-wide kindergarten readiness score to 85% by 2025 by creating and strengthening equitable, supportive, accessible systems for pre-k children and their families in Evanston, significantly increasing racial and ethnic parity for African American and Latinx children.